PnEcrins/RGAlt/front-end/README.md

 # Regard d'altitude

+To build and launch frontend, go into `/front-end/` folder and run `npm install`.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.

 ## Running unit tests

-Run `ng test` to execute the unit tests.
+Run `npm test` to execute the unit tests.

 ## Running end-to-end tests